 What will students study?

-In Year 7 and 8 all children will follow programmes of study in the following subjects.
-English, Maths, Science, French, Spanish, Technology, Physical Education, History, Geography, Religious Education, Computer Science, Music, Drama and PSHE.
+In Year 7, 8 and 9 all children will follow programmes of study in the following subjects.
+English, Maths, Science, French, Spanish, Technology, Physical Education, History, Geography, Religious Education, Computer Science, Music, Drama, Art, Reading and PSHE.

 To see how many lessons per fortnight the children will be taught in these subjects please click here.